 Call for Abstracts

-We welcome submission of abstracts on any topic related to the themes of the conference.
+We welcome submission of 500 word abstracts from early career researchers on any topic related to the themes of the conference.
 Possible topics include (but are not limited to):

 - What is the common ground between structuralist, perspectivalist, pluralist, and relativist approaches to scientific theory and practice?